The translation of this document is outdated.

 into force is not specified therein, and they shall be freely

-building and rural territory or city administrations, and they
+territory or town administrations, and they shall be published on

-shall be published on the website of the local government.
+the website of the local government.

 Binding regulations regarding the approval of local government